 Double Baked Sweet Potatoes

-While those are very savory, salty and delicious, these guys turned out almost like candy.
+While normal double-baked potatoes turn out great, these double baked sweet potatoes turned out almost like candy.
 They were sweet, but not too sweet (not sweet potato casserole sweet).
 These were just sweet enough for me to have no problem munching an entire one by myself.